alizehkhan/dotfiles/README.md

 If you haven't already installed XCode Command Line Tools, you'll see this prompt "The XCode Command Line Tools will be installed."
 Press `return` to continue.

 #### Search
 Don't know the keyword for the tool / app you want to install?
-You can use brew search.
+You can use brew search 🔍.
 For example this command would list all tool/app keywords that contain the word google that you can install using brew.
 ```shell
 $ brew search google
 ```